mariosanchez/webgl-and-shaders/README.md

 - Varyings: You can define it in a vertex shader but pass it through to a fragment shader.
 It can change from one side of a surface to the other, this si what they are called `varying`.

+- Defines: Is another way to access to external data by defining any expressión.
+You could use them as constants but it may represent any expression of code by using `define foobar 1 + 2` syntax.
+You can inject them in Three.js using the `defines` property of `ShaderMaterial`.

 - Glslify: Is a javascript library to impor glsl modules using `#pragma` syntax.

 - [GPGPU](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) or General-purpose computing on graphics processing units.